Cyber Monday may be over, but great prices are here to stay.

 Normal to oily skin: Most eyeshadow primers contain silicone.
 This is best if you have normal to oily skin because it’s pretty easy to apply and lasts a long time.
 However, silicone-based primer dries very quickly, so you have to apply your eyeshadow soon after you apply the primer if you want the primer to capture the pigment properly.

 Dry skin: Silicone-based eyeshadow primers aren’t ideal if you have dry skin because they can further dry your skin.
-You should look for a cream-based primer.
+You should look for a cream-based or silicone-free primer.
 These don’t dry as quickly, so you have more time to apply your eyeshadow.
 And because of the softer consistency, these are easier to spread evenly.
 These eyeshadow primers don’t hold up very well on oily skin.

 The best eyeshadow primers should last a full day, but it depends on the quality of the primer, the conditions that you’re exposed to (such as hot weather), and your skin type.
 Read customer reviews to get a sense of how well a primer holds up.